Course details

 What will you learn?

 The Master’s degree programme seeks to train professionals who can understand the impact of electric engineering solutions on today’s world.
 It provides the necessary cognitive tools for lifelong learning so that graduates are able to be an active part of technological innovation processes.
-The curriculum is organized in three specialized pathways with a common first year during which students take general subjects in the field of electric engineering.
+There are three curricula:

 • System design